purencool/micro_site/core/data/assets/README.md

-Contains files, media, images and other items used in the website.
+Contains files, media, images and other items used in the website content not theming.